Education

 Dr. David Andes is a faculty member and chief of the Division of Infectious Disease within the Department of Medicine, and also has an appointment in the Department of Medical Microbiology and Immunology.
 He holds the William A. Craig Endowed Professorship, and directs the Wisconsin Antimicrobial Drug Discovery and Development NIH Center of Excellence.

 Dr. Andes is frequently acknowledged for his research contributions in the areas of infectious disease and drug resistance.
-He has received a National Institutes of Health Mentored Clinical Scientist Development Award, an American Society for Microbiology ICAAC Young Investigator Award, a University of Missouri Alumni Award, a University of Wisconsin Department of Medicine Puestow Research Award and Rankin Research Award, and the Billy Cooper Award from the Medical Mycological Society of the Americas.
+He has received a National Institutes of Health Mentored Clinical Scientist Development Award, an American Society for Microbiology ICAAC Young Investigator Award, a University of Missouri Alumni Award, a University of Wisconsin Department of Medicine Puestow Research Award and Rankin Research Award, and the Billy Cooper Award from the Medical Mycological Society of the Americas, To 1% highly cited researcher in Web of Science, American Society of Health-system Pharmacy Foundation – Innovation in Pharmacy Services Award.

-Dr. Andes is a Fellow of the Infectious Diseases Society of America and the American Academy of Microbiology.
+Dr. Andes is a Fellow of the Infectious Diseases Society of America, the American Academy of Microbiology, the American Association for the Advancement of Science, and the European Conferation of Medical Mycology.
 He is the past president of the International Society of Antimicrobial Pharmacology, and has been selected as a member of the American Society of Clinical Investigation, the Clinical Laboratory Standards Institute Antifungal Committee, USCAST, Faculty of 1000, the Mycoses Study Group (MSG) Steering Committee, and the American Association of Physicians.
-He is an editor of Antimicrobial Agents and Chemotherapy and is on the editorial boards of seven prominent journals.
-He is a permanent study member for the NIH.
+He is an editor of Journal of Infectious Diseases, past editor for Antimicrobial Agents and Chemotherapy and is on the editorial boards of ten prominent journals.

 Clinical Specialties